brownsarahm/instructor-training/_episodes/09-eia.md

 ## Accessibility

-Barriers to accessibility encountered in a workshop are demotivating at best and can exclude a learner entirely.
+Barriers to accessibility encountered in a workshop can exclude a learner entirely.
+Even if a learner is not excluded, these barriers are demotivating and therefore interfere with learning.
 What barriers might be present in your workshop, and what can you do to remove them?

 > ## What Happens When Accessibility is an Issue?
 >
 > Think of a time when you have been affected by, or noticed someone else
-> being affected by barriers to accessibility.
+> being affected by, barriers to accessibility.
 This may have been at a
 > conference you attended where the elevator was out of service, or maybe
 > a class you were taking relied on audio delivery of content.
 Describe what happened,
 > how it impacted your (or someone else's) ability to be involved and what could